 - Specific requirements of the loan itself

-Government-backed home loans like the FHA and VA loan require specialty appraisals.
+Government-backed home loans like the FHA and VA loans require specialty appraisals.
 These are designed to determine not only the property’s value but also its condition and livability.
 Referred to as Minimum Property Standards (MPS) they include requirements for safety, security, and soundness in areas like roofing, electrical systems, water heaters, and property access.

 These requirements are necessary because many government-backed loans have lower down payments.
 That means that new homeowners have less equity in the home on Day One.
-The lender wants to ensure that the home is in good condition so that buyers don’t find themselves saddled with an unmanageable number of home repairs, creating a financial hardship.
+The lender wants to ensure that the home is in good condition so that buyers don’t find themselves saddled with an unmanageable number of home repairs, creating financial hardship.

 Is a home appraisal the same as a home inspection?